Joel Ekstrand: AIK and retirement

 After leaving Rotherham United, Ekstrand was linked with a move back to Sweden, with IFK Göteborg keen on signing him, but the move was broken down over money problems.
 On 15 January 2018, he signed a 3-year contract with AIK, making his return to Allsvenskan and Swedish football for the first time in eight years.
 Upon joining the club, Ekstrand said: "I felt that I wanted to get started and come back to Sweden.
 AIK is a fantastic club and when I played in Helsingborg before, the away match against AIK was the best of the year.
 It feels perfect to be here and I will do everything to contribute to the team."

 Ekstrand made his debut for the club, coming on in the 85th minute in a 3–0 win against Halmstads BK on 5 March 2018 in the Svenska Cupen match.
 However, he suffered an injury and was eventually for eight months.
-It wasn't until on 11 November 2018 when Ekstrand made his return to the starting line–up against Kalmar, coming on in the 85th minute and played for the rest of the game, as AIK won 1–0, a victory that saw the club win the 2018 Allsvenskan.
+On 11 November 2018, Ekstrand made his return to the starting line–up against Kalmar, coming on in the 85th minute and played for the rest of the game, as AIK won 1–0, a victory that saw the club win the 2018 Allsvenskan.
 At the end of the 2018 season, he went on to make two appearances in all competitions.

 During the club's training camp in Dubai in early–February, Ekstrand suffered a lower body injury that kept him out of games throughout the season.
 On 10 October 2019, he announced his retirement from professional football, due to his injury.